khalidragi/PhotoShare/README.md

 ## Firebase-Storage Demo

-Online photo gallery where user can upload files to Firebase Storage and save the link to Firestore to view it.
+Full serverless project using Firebase Storage, Authentication and Firestore for uploading and sharing images for different users.